Global Control for Local SO(3)-Equivariant Scale-Invariant Vessel Segmentation: Materials Methods

 The contour regression module yields a closed contour delineating the lumen boundary on a 2D plane through $x$ orthogonal to the centerline, while adapting to the vessel calibre (bottom Fig. \ref{fig:method}).
 Closed contours are enforced by estimating the lumen radius for each angle on a polar transformed image $p^{\text{in}}_{x,\tilde{r}} \in \mathbb{R}^{N_{r}\times N_{\varphi}}$, centered at $x$ with radius $\tilde{r}$ \cite{carotids-alblas}.
 Instead of using polar images with fixed $\tilde{r}$ as in \cite{carotids-alblas}, we adapt the radius $\tilde{r}$ to the local vessel size, by computing it as the weighted average of the maximum activations on each scale-wise response in $\{f^{\text{out}}_{x, r_j} \}_{j=1,...,m}$.
-Next, a CNN $h(\cdot ; \theta_h)$ predicts a heatmap $p^{\text{out}}_{x, \tilde{r}} \in \mathbb{R}^{N_{r}\times N_{\varphi}}$, where locations of maxima along each column correspond to the lumen radius.
-We extract the lumen contour from $p^{\text{out}}_{x, \tilde{r}}$ differentiably, hence $h(\cdot; \theta_h)$ can be optimized using a set of ground-truth contours \cite{dsnt,dsnt-landmarks-gajowczyk}.
+Based on $p^{\text{in}}_{x,\tilde{r}}$, a CNN $h(\cdot ; \theta_h)$ predicts a heatmap $p^{\text{out}}_{x, \tilde{r}} \in \mathbb{R}^{N_{r}\times N_{\varphi}}$, where for each angle $\varphi_i$ a corresponding lumen radius is extracted via a differentiable DSNT module~\cite{dsnt,dsnt-landmarks-gajowczyk}.
+These lumen radii are transformed back to Cartesian space to form the predicted lumen contour, hence $h(\cdot; \theta_h)$ can be optimized using a set of ground-truth contours.
 Network $h(\cdot ; \theta_h)$ is translation equivariant and operates on a polar transformed image, implying rotational equivariance in Cartesian space: a rotation of the 2D input plane leads to the same rotation of the output contour.
+For the loss function we adopt the same setup as in~\cite{dsnt-landmarks-gajowczyk,dsnt} consisting of a Euclidean distance term between the predicted and ground truth lumen contours and Jensen-Shannon divergence between the $p^{\text{out}}_{x, \tilde{r}}$ and $\text{GT}$ heatmap.